YoRyan/fg-x360-gamepad/README.md

 make use of the thumbsticks and bumpers.
 For this extra functionality, a special Nasal library is used.

+Note that this configuration has only been tested with a wired controller.
+It might work with a wireless one with some tweaks.

 ## Install

 1. Clone this repository.